-- Amp The abbreviated term for ampere commonly used to indicate the size of circuit breakers and fuses.

-- Circuit A conductor, such as wire, through which electric current flows; also the path electric current takes from the power source to the device using the power and then back to the source.

-- Circuit Recloser A device that protects an electric line by momentarily interrupting service when a fault occurs, then restores power automatically when the fault is cleared.

-- Demand A measure of how much power a consumer uses at a given time.
-Utilities apply demand charges based on the maximum amount of power that a consumer used in any interval (typically 15 minutes) during the billing cycle.

-- Distributed Generation An energysource system which generates electricity as an alternative or enhancement of the traditional electric power system.

-- Dual-Fuel Heating A system which combines a fossil fuel heat source and an electric heat pump.

-- Electric Thermal Storage (ETS) A type of heater that uses electricity

-during off-peak periods to store heat in

-an insulated cabinet.
-The stored heat is

-released when needed.

-- Energy Efficiency Rating (EER) A

-measure of how efficiently an appliance

-uses energy, determined by dividing the

-BTU per hour output by the number of

-watts used.
-A higher EER means greater

-efficiency.

-- Geothermal System A highly efficient heat pump which uses earth-coupled loops to heat and cool a home or business.
+- Allocation An accounting process to track how much each member has as equity in the cooperative.
+Current year allocation is added to prior accumulated equity. - Amp The abbreviated term for ampere commonly used to indicate the size of circuit breakers and fuses. - Circuit A conductor, such as wire, through which electric current flows; also the path electric current takes from the power source to the device using the power and then back to the source. - Circuit Recloser A device that protects an electric line by momentarily interrupting service when a fault occurs, then restores power automatically when the fault is cleared. - Demand A measure of how much power a consumer uses at a given time.
+Utilities apply demand charges based on the maximum amount of power that a consumer used in any interval (typically 15 minutes) during the billing cycle. - Distributed Generation An energy-source system which generates electricity as an alternative or enhancement of the traditional electric power system. - Dual-Fuel Heating A system which combines a fossil fuel heat source and an electric heat pump. - Electric Thermal Storage (ETS) A type of heater that uses electricity during off-peak periods to store heat in an insulated cabinet.
+The stored heat is released when needed. - Energy Efficiency Rating (EER) A measure of how efficiently an appliance uses energy, determined by dividing the BTU per hour output by the number of watts used.
+A higher EER means greater efficiency. - Geothermal System A highly efficient heat pump which uses earth-coupled loops to heat and cool a home or business.

 - Heat Pump A system that heats in winter by extracting heat from outside air and moving it into the building.
 It reverses the cycle in the summer to provide air conditioning. - Kilowatt (kw) A unit of electrical power equal to 1,000 watts. - Kilowatt-Hour (kwh) Unit of electrical energy equal to one kilowatt acting for one hour. - Line A conductor of electricity. - Load The amount of electric power delivered or required at any specific point on a system.
 Load originates at residential power-consuming equipment. - Megawatt (mw) 1,000 kilowatts or 1 million watts. - Meter Tampering The unlawful and dangerous practice of interfering with the operation of a meter, generally to avoid paying for electricity used.
-This is a prosecutable offense. - Off-Peak Power Power supplied during periods of low system demand. - On-Peak Power Power supplied during periods of high system demand. - Outage Interruption of service to an electric consumer because a power plant, transmission line or other facility is not operating correctly. - Photovoltaic (PV) A method of generating electrical power by converting solar radiation into a direct electric current. - Renewable Energy Energy which comes from natural resources such as sunlight, wind, rain, tides, and geothermal heat, which are naturally replenished.
+This is a prosecutable offense. - Off-Peak Power Power supplied during periods of low system demand. - On-Peak Power Power supplied during periods of high system demand. - Outage Interruption of service to an electric consumer because a power plant, transmission line or other facility is not operating correctly. - Photovoltaic (PV) A method of generating electrical power by converting solar radiation into a direct electric current. - Renewable Energy Energy which comes from natural resources such as sunlight, wind, rain, tides, and geothermal heat, which are naturally replenished. - Retirement Cash paid to members as a return of a portion of that member's accumulated equity in the cooperative, which lowers the member's accumulated equity since it's been returned.

 Jan.
-2022
+2024